orbit/orbit/actors/core/src/main/java/com/ea/orbit/actors/transactions/transactions.md

 the cancellation method in the sub transactions.

-Sync and Async transactions
+Asynchronous transactions
 ----------------------------

-With async transactions the cancellation process is fully asynchronous meaning that eventually all the involved actors will be notified of the cancellation but there is no object (Task, future, promise) to check when the cancellation is done.
-Async transactions are the default and the recommended.
+The cancellation process is fully asynchronous meaning that eventually all the involved actors will be notified of the cancellation but there is no object (Task, future, promise) to check when the cancellation is done.

-### Synchronous transaction

-Synchronous transactions won't necessarily block the running Threads but they will force the execution sequence to await the return of the Transaction messages.

-They must be used with care since cyclical calls graphs can lead to deadlocks .